 Research Governance Information and Tips

-The WA Health Research Governance Framework governs the scientific, ethical and site governance review and approval, and the conduct and monitoring of human research within WA public health organisations.
+The WA Health Research Governance Framework governs the scientific, ethical and site governance review and approval and the conduct and monitoring of human research within WA public health organisations.

 The policy and procedures apply to WA Health employees and non-WA Health employees (including clinical and non-clinical university academics) who propose to undertake, manage, review and govern human research involving patients, their tissue or data accessed through WA Health.

-Preparing a Research Budget
+Preparing a research budget

-- RGS Budget Form Presentation (PDF 3.5MB)
+- RGS Budget Form Presentation October 2017

 Clinical Trial Registration